kchu01/apartments-database/readme.md

 - Create a database called `apartments`
 - Using this database, create two tables, one for `owners` and one for `properties` (table names shoud be lowercase and plural)
-- Keep this relationship in mind when designing your schema:
-  + **One owner can have many properties**

-## Deliverable
+### Getting started

 * Fork and clone this as normal
-* In order to turn this assignment in, put your SQL commands into `part-1.sql`, `part-2.sql`, and `part-3.sql` which can be found in the `starter-code` folder.
+* In order to turn this assignment in, put your SQL commands into `part-1.sql`, `part-2.sql`, `part-3.sql`, and `part-4.sql`, which can be found in the `starter-code` folder.
   * Your process will likely be writing your command in the relevant file, and then copying it and pasting it in your `psql` shell.
 If it doesn't work, you can edit it in your IDE and try again.
 * Add, commit, and push your changes when you finish each part
 * Make a pull request!
 * Relax! 😎

-### Part 1: Create Tables
+### Part 0: Draw an ERD

-Place your answers in `part-1.sql`.
+You should always make a schema diagram (also known as an _E_ ntity _R_ elationship _D_ iagram) before you start writing code.
+Think of this as pseudocoding or making wireframes, but for your database instead of for your js or html.

+There are many ERD building tools out there, this one is free and can be used in the browser: https://app.dbdesigner.net/designer/schema/new.
+You should bookmark it and use it whenever you need to make an ERD.

+You're going to create two tables, the columns for which are described below.
+Think about what data type each column should be.

-- Create a table called `owners`.
-This owners table should consist of:
+- Create a table called `owners`, which should consist of:
   + `id` (this should be the primary key as well as a unique number that increments automatically)
   + `name` - name of owner
   + `age` - age of owner